 The cushions have oval-shaped openings that work well as an ear-surrounding or over-the-ear design.
 Much better for disc jockeys than earbuds.

-The round and soft cushions are medium-sized in circumference, but not terribly deep.
-Thus, the front of the driver speaker touches my ear.
-But again with the overall softness of the pads, this does not interfere with comfortable listening for long periods for me.
+The round and soft cushions are medium size.
+But they’re not too deep.
+Thus, the front of the driver touches the ear gently.
+But this does not detract from comfy but long listening periods.

 Adjustable Size Headband